How and when to tell someone you're pregnant

 3. Give it time

-• Remember that this could be difficult news for them to process, and they might need a bit of time to themselves before they feel able to continue the conversation.
+If anyone becomes angry or upset, ask them to try and calm down before you continue the conversation.
+This could be difficult news for them to hear, and they might need a bit of time to process it before they’re ready to continue the conversation.

 Getting extra help